oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/04_DPCPP_Sub_Groups/Readme.md

 2. Go to the "Terminal" in the Intel Devcloud
 3. Type in the below command to download the oneAPI-essentials series notebooks into your Devcloud account /data/oneapi_workshop/get_jupyter_notebooks.sh
-4. Navigate to oneAPI_Essentials folder and open the Welcome.ipynb, click on "Module 4 - DPC++ Subgroups" notebook and follow the instructions
+4. Navigate to oneAPI_Essentials folder and open the Welcome.ipynb, click on "Module 4 - SYCL Subgroups" notebook and follow the instructions